Is it Time to Get Out of the Stock Market?

 If you’re wondering whether or not it’s time to pull out of the stock market, consider some of the following ideas before doing so.

 What Goes Up Must Come Down

-When done for the right reasons, I generally do not have issue with that.
-However, when it’s done to follow a herd mentality then I began to have an issue with it.
-It reminds me of when I was growing up and when I asked to do something that was not the wisest thing to do, my Dad would always come back with the same saying, “If everyone jumped off a bridge would you do it?”
-I hated hearing this as a kid because I just felt like he was not allowing me to do something I wanted.
-I mean, how could I be the cool kid if I did not do what everyone else is doing?
-The moral of my rambling story is not to jump in head first just because everyone else is doing it.
+The moral is not to jump in head first just because everyone else is acting out of fear.
 I am not an expert at speculating on the stock market, but I do know that what goes up must come down.
-I don’t know if that is 5% or 25%, but it will come down.
+I obviously don’t know what that amount will be, but it will come down.
 This is also not to mention the fact that I agree with Warren Buffett when he says that he’s greedy when others are fearful and fearful when others are greedy.

 Who Should You Listen to?

 If you follow the media you know the stock market, and getting out of it, is something that has been talked about a lot lately.
 Everybody seems to have an opinion on being in the stock market, and they will tell you exactly what to buy or sell.
 There is one simple reason why they do this – to get ratings.
 They have no idea what your exact situation is.
 They have no idea what your portfolio looks like.
 They simply need ratings as it’s their job to get you to watch.